bcarter97/id-generator/README.md

 ### Generating sub UUIDs

 Sub UUIDs are UUIDs derived from a `parentId`.
 Each `parentId` has a random, reproducible number of sub UUIDs (the amount of which is specified by `subIds` parameter).
-Any generated `subId` can be reveresed to find the `parentId` that generated it.
+Any generated `subId` can be reversed to find the `parentId` that generated it.

 To generate a list of `subIds` from a `parentId`: